The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release

-These early results have demonstrated not only JWST's unrivalled capabilities in successfully exploring the early Universe, but also its potential for pushing the redshift frontier even further.
+These early results demonstrated not only JWST's unrivalled capabilities in successfully exploring the early Universe, but also its potential for pushing the redshift frontier even further.
 Indeed, it is evident that JWST---with its excellent design and on-orbit performance \citep{Rigby22}---is fully capable of probing back to even earlier cosmic times.
 Within this context, we note that the Cycle 1 programs were designed to go deep in F115W and F150W, not in F200W.
-The few hints of any F200W dropouts are uncertain, potentially mimicked by $z\approx4$--5 galaxies with dust-reddened continua and well-placed strong rest-optical emission lines \citep{Fujimoto22, Naidu22_schrodinger, Zavala22,Arrabalharo23}.
+The few hints of any F200W dropouts are uncertain, potentially mimicked by $z\approx4$--5 galaxies with dust-reddened continua and well-placed strong rest-optical emission lines \citep{Fujimoto22, Naidu22_schrodinger, Zavala22,Arrabalharo23,PerezGonzalez23b}.

-We describe here the construction of a new deep field, the JADES Origins Field (JOF), that aims to push our exploration of early galaxies further than ever before possible.
+We describe here the construction of a new deep field, the JADES Origins Field (JOF), designed to push our exploration of early galaxies further than ever before possible.
 This field was initiated by the JWST Advanced Deep Extragalactic Survey \citep[JADES; ][]{Eisenstein23} as JWST NIRCam coordinated parallel observations to a NIRSpec multi-object spectroscopy (MOS) pointing focused on the Hubble Ultra Deep Field \citep[HUDF; ][]{Beckwith06} within the GOODS-S field \citep{Giavalisco04}.
 These Cycle 1 observations of JADES were described in \citet{Eisenstein23} and \citet{Bunker23}.
-New data in Cycle 2 and 3 will bring this field to nearly 10 mission days of NIRCam imaging and slitless spectroscopy in addition to over 7 mission days of deep MIRI imaging, making it the deepest JWST imaging yet achieved.
+New data in Cycle 2 and 3 brought this field to nearly 10 mission days of NIRCam imaging and slitless spectroscopy in addition to over 7 mission days of deep MIRI imaging, making it the deepest JWST imaging yet achieved.
 The geometry of this field is well suited for future JWST work, as the parallels can span between the JADES Deep mosaic around the HUDF and the JOF at observing windows that have low zodiacal background.
-As a start on this, NIRSpec MOS work in the JOF will be conducted as part of JADES in late 2023.